alvarolop/datagrid-client/client-spring-queries/README.md

 }
 ```

-**NOTE**

-As we are using protobuf schemas, the class Team does not implement Serializable.
+**NOTE**: As we are using protobuf schemas, the class Team may not implement Serializable.

-After that the Proto file is automatically generated and loaded to the client context using the following code:
+**Third**, the Proto file is automatically generated and loaded to the client context using the following code:

 ```java
 SerializationContext serCtx = ProtoStreamMarshaller.getSerializationContext(cacheManager);